 The vehicle is operated less than 1,000 miles per year excluding any mileage travelled while performing emergency operations in support of a declared emergency event; and

-The fleet owner must report the vehicle as a backup vehicle and must submit odometer readings as specified in section 2013.3(f).
+The fleet owner shall report the vehicle as a backup vehicle and shall submit odometer readings as specified in section 2013.3(f).

-Backup vehicles that no longer meet the criteria specified in (1) and (2) above cannot be operated in California and must be removed from the California fleet if the fleet is out of compliance with section 2013.1 or section 2013.6.
+Backup vehicles that no longer meet the criteria specified in (1) and (2) above cannot be operated in California and shall be removed from the California fleet if the fleet is out of compliance with section 2013.1 or section 2013.6.

 Daily Usage Exemption.
-Fleet owners may request an exemption as specified in section 2013.1(f)(2) or 2013.6(g)(2) to purchase a new ICE vehicle of the same configuration as an ICE vehicle being replaced as specified in section 2013.2(b)(1) if no new BEV is available to purchase that can meet the demonstrated daily usage needs of any existing vehicles of the same configuration in the fleet, as determined by the criteria specified in section 2013.2(b)(2) through (5).
-If approved, fleet owners must place their new ICE vehicle orders within one year from the date the exemption is granted.
+Fleet owners may request an exemption as specified in section 2013.1(f)(2) or 2013.6(f)(2) to purchase a new ICE vehicle of the same configuration and class for which the fleet has data to demonstrate daily usage needs determined by the criteria specified in section 2013.2(b)(4) cannot be met with an equivalent BEV in a single charge.
+The new ICE vehicle approved to be purchased be of the same configuration as specified in section 2013.2(b)(2).
+The Executive Officer shall not approve exemption requests for a vehicle configuration that is available to purchase as: an NZEV, an FCEV, a Class 7 or 8 BEV tractor or BEV three-axle bus with a rated energy capacity of at least 1,000 kilowatt-hours, a Class 4 through 6 BEV with a rated energy capacity of at least 325 kilowatt-hours, or a Class 7 or 8 BEV that is not a tractor or three-axle bus with a rated energy capacity of at least 450 kilowatt-hours.
+To apply, the fleet owner shall meet the criteria specified in 2013.2(b)(1) and (5) and submit the information specified in sections 2013.2(b)(2) through (4) to TRUCRS@arb.ca.gov:

 Fleet owners may request this exemption only if at least ten percent of their California fleet is comprised of ZEVs or NZEVs.
-The Executive Officer will not approve exemption requests for a vehicle configuration that is available to purchase as: an NZEV; an FCEV; a Class 7 or 8 BEV tractor or BEV three-axle bus with a rated energy capacity of at least 1,000 kilowatt-hours; a Class 4 through 6 BEV with a rated energy capacity of at least 325 kilowatt-hours; or a Class 7 or 8 BEV that is not a tractor or three-axle bus with a rated energy capacity of at least 450 kilowatt-hours.
-The fleet owner must submit the following information by email to TRUCRS@arb.ca.gov to apply:

-Submit the TRUCRS identification number for the fleet, and make, model, weight class, configuration, VIN, and a photograph of each ICE vehicle to be replaced.
-Until January 1, 2027, if using the ZEV Purchase Schedule of section 2013.1, submit the number of ICE vehicle and number of ZEV and NZEV purchases already placed and planned during the calendar year, and indicate whether any of the ICE vehicle purchases are being purchased with an exemption and include the name of the exemption for which it is eligible or has already been granted.
+Submit the TRUCRS identification number for the fleet, the compliance year for which the exemption is applicable, and make, model, weight class, configuration, and an image of each ICE vehicle to be purchased.

-Identify the BEV that is available to purchase in the same weight class and configuration with the highest rated energy capacity available.
+Identify the BEV chassis or complete vehicle that is available to purchase in the same weight class and configuration with the highest rated battery energy capacity available.
 Submit the make, model, weight class, configuration, and rated energy capacity of the identified BEV.